FoodleBerlin/foodle/README.md

 ### Client

-1. Ensure the dev server is on and run `yarn codegen:generate`
+1. Ensure the dev server is on
+2. `cd client`
+3. Add a `.env.local` file to the root of /clinet, all the environment variables will be sent to you by one of the teammates over a private Slack message.
+4. `yarn codegen:generate`
-2. `yarn next:dev` to run the file watcher. front end should be accessible at localhost:3000
+5. `yarn next:dev` to run the file watcher. front end should be accessible at localhost:3000
    NOTE: when you change front end queries or mutations to the backend you need to manually run step 1 again.

 ## Api Tests